 Mira, who studied Education at Christ's, says:

-As well as the Music Society, Sports societies and Drama Society, there are a number of further College societies, some of which are managed by students with financial support from the College.
+There are a number of further College societies, some of which are managed by students with financial support from the College.
 Many college societies have set up their own web pages which you can find through the MCR and JCR.
+This list is not necessarily comprehensitve but gives you an idea: